aietal/aimengpt/README.md

 git clone https://github.com/chroma-core/chroma.git
 ```

-Then, clone the IsaacGPT repo and `cd` into it:
+Then, clone the AimenGPT repo and `cd` into it:

 ```
 git clone https://github.com/aietal/isaac-gpt.git
 cd isaac-gpt
 ```

-You can now run IsaacGPT with any of the following models depending upon your hardware:
+You can now run AimenGPT with any of the following models depending upon your hardware:

 | Model size | Model used                          | Minimum RAM required | How to start LlamaGPT                            |
 | ---------- | ----------------------------------- | -------------------- | ------------------------------------------------ |